 The second step to getting organized is keeping track of your business-related expenses.
 Try using the same categories on the Schedule C to categorize your expenses.
 You can track your expenses using envelopes to sort receipts, or using a spreadsheet program, or using a financial software program.
 The important thing to remember is you'll need to keep track of who you paid, the amount spent, when it was paid, and what the expense was for (that is, the category or type of expense).

-The most relevant categories of expenses for freelance writers include:
+Examples of categories of expenses for freelance writers:

 - Advertising this includes business cards and web-marketing